theSafdarAwan/find-extender.nvim/README.md

 chars_length = 2 -- default value is 2 chars
 ```

-Default is _2_ characters and more then that is not recommended because it will slow you down
+Default is _2_ characters and more than that is not recommended because it will slow you down
 and that's not what i intend this plugin to do.

 ##### timeout